CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial02.md

 When you're satisfied, you can **export** your layout as an Image, SVG, or PDF by using Layout > Export as \(Type\) from the Menu Bar or by the corresponding buttons on the Layout Toolbar.
 If you often work in other graphic software like Illustrator or Photoshop, consider how you might use the Print Layout to export separate layers or elements to edit and compose elsewhere.

+### Deliverable:
-**Deliverable: Save your map layout as a PDF and upload it to the Deliverables folder**
+Save your map layout as a PDF and upload it to Canvas for tutorial 2

 ---

 Tutorial by Carsten Rodin, Spring 2020.
 Adapted from materials from [Mapping for the Urban Humanities](https://github.com/CenterForSpatialResearch/mapping_for_the_urban_humanities), taught by Bernadette Baird-Zars, Eric Glass & Leah Meisterlin, Summer 2019.